The CAT board is comprised by:

 More a road than a trail runner.
 Eric has been around before the CAT’s formed the CAT’s.
-Eric often led the “Sundays at the Park” runs (our first organized group runs that always started at the Rivanna Trailhead at The Park). that were followed by breakfast at Panera’s.
+Eric often led the “Sundays at the Park” runs, the first organized club group run.

 - Jen Lebendig

-Jen is THE aid station captian of the trail world.
+Jen is THE aid station captain of the trail world.

 - Andy Jones-Wilkins